visualboyadvance-m/visualboyadvance-m/README.md

 make -j`nproc`
 ```

-`./installdeps` is supported on MSys2, Linux (Debian/Ubuntu, Fedora, Arch or
+`./installdeps` is supported on MSys2, Linux (Debian/Ubuntu, Fedora, Arch,
-Solus) and Mac OS X (homebrew, macports or fink.)
+Solus and RHEL/CentOS) and Mac OS X (homebrew, macports or fink.)

 The Ninja cmake generator is also now supported, including on msys2 and Visual Studio.